-The whole coastline of Wales is beautiful, but the Llyn Peninsula and the Pembrokeshire coast are perhaps two of the most spectacular regions of the country.
-Both areas boast unspoilt coasts with wild beaches, dramatic clifftops and a surprising array of marine life to keep your eyes open for.
-The Pembrokeshire coastal path is one of the most beautiful walking routes in the country, providing spectacular opportunities to admire the scenery along the way.
+The whole Welsh coastline is beautiful, but the Llyn Peninsula and the Pembrokeshire coast are perhaps two of the most spectacular regions in the country.
+Both have unspoilt stretches with wild beaches, dramatic clifftops and a surprising array of marine life.
+The Pembrokeshire coastal path is also one of the most beautiful walking routes in the UK, providing spectacular scenery throughout.

-One of the greenest areas of the UK, Wales is filled with stunning woodland, particularly in the Brecon Beacons and Snowdonia.
-Lichen, ferns and moss cover the ground and waterfalls lurk around corners, turning the luscious green forests into ethereal glens reminiscent of ancient fairy tales.
-Visit during the warmer months to be confronted with green landscapes, or time your visit for autumn to see the leaves erupt in fiery hues.
+Wales is filled with stunning woodland, particularly in the Brecon Beacons and Snowdonia.
+Lichen, ferns and moss cover the ground and waterfalls tumble over ledges, turning the lush forests into ethereal glens reminiscent of ancient fairytales.
+Visit during the warmer months for green landscapes, or come in autumn to see the leaves erupt in fiery colours.

-The Welsh countryside is filled with pretty valleys, especially in the south-west of the country.
-An area of outstanding natural beauty, the Wye Valley is one of the most scenic landscapes in the UK.
-The River Wye weaves its way through a luscious valley lined with rolling hills and acres of woodland, providing beautiful vistas in all directions.
+The Welsh countryside is filled with pretty valleys, especially in the southwest.
+The Wye Valley is one of the most scenic landscapes in the UK, with the River Wye weaving through rolling hills and acres of woodland, providing beautiful vistas in all directions.

-The Welsh countryside is filled with beautiful old castles that look like something out of a fairy tale.
-Scattered all around the country, from the coastline to the hills, you’ll discover ancient fortresses to explore and admire.
-If you’re looking for the most picturesque castles, concentrate your Welsh adventures in the north in places such as Beaumaris and Caernarfon, but don’t miss the majestic turrets of Castell Coch.
+The Welsh countryside is filled with beautiful old castles.
+If you’re looking for the most picturesque, concentrate your Welsh adventures in the north in places such as Beaumaris and Caernarfon, but don’t miss the majestic turrets of Castell Coch.

 If you imagine the Welsh countryside, the first thing that pops into your head is miles upon miles of rolling hills.
 The hills and meadows of Wales are indeed green and plentiful, providing acres of beautiful scenery to discover.
 These vast stretches of untouched countryside are particularly impressive in areas surrounded by towering mountains, creating dramatic juxtapositions on the horizon.